awslabs/mlmax/modules/environment/util/screening/README.md

 ### [Screen PySpark on SageMaker notebook](./screen-pyspark-smnb.ipynb)

-This notebook checks that you can run pyspark on a SageMaker notebook instance.
+This notebook checks that you can run PySpark on a SageMaker notebook instance.
 This is NOT intended to screen a PySpark processing job.